quartzmo/backbone-coffeescript/README.md

 ## Build

 Each chapter directory already contains the generated JavaScript output from the CoffeeScript and Eco template files.
-However, you can use the `Makefile` contained within each chapter directory to rebuild after making any changes.
+However, you can use the Makefile contained within each chapter directory to rebuild after making any changes.
 On the command line, simply navigate to the chapter directory and enter `make`.
-See the `Makefile` for convenient watch targets.
+See the Makefile for convenient watch targets.

-Building requires you to install Node.js, npm, CoffeeScript, and Eco.
+Building requires you to install [Node.js](http://nodejs.org/), [npm](https://npmjs.org/), [CoffeeScript](http://jashkenas.github.com/coffee-script/#installation), and [Eco](https://github.com/sstephenson/eco).
 See the [Setup and Structure](http://www.scriptybooks.com/books/backbone-coffeescript/chapters/application-structure) chapter for installation instructions.

 ## Tests

-You can run the browser-based [Mocha]() tests by opening the test/index.html page contained within each chapter directory.
+You can run the browser-based [Mocha](http://visionmedia.github.com/mocha/)/[Chai](http://chaijs.com) tests by opening the `test/index.html` page contained within each chapter directory.
 Running the tests should not require any external dependencies.

 ## License